keel-fi/solana-psm/README.md

 - **Test coverage notes:**
   - Withdraw tests use 100 basis points (1.0%) instead of the standard 20 basis points (0.2%)
   used in `ConstantPrice` to accommodate the compounding calculations inherent in the RedemptionRate model

+For more information on tests implemented on other curve types, please see the SPL Token Swap program [link](https://github.com/solana-labs/solana-program-library/tree/master/token-swap) (the original implementation on which this program was based)

 ### Integration tests